-Firstly, there is no legal right entitling employees to a snow day.
-This means that if you can’t get in to work due to snow, your employer is not obliged to pay you.
+Firstly, there is no legal right to entitling employees to a snow day.
+This means that if you can’t get into work due to snow, your employer is not obliged to pay you.
 This is because not turning in to work is a failure to fulfil your contract of employment.

 An employer is entitled to ask workers to make a reasonable effort to get to work while always being mindful of employee safety.

-In reality a common-sense approach is required from both sides.
-For example, if your house is on a hill or side road and access in snowy weather is difficult, it would be reasonable to expect you to park near to a main road when snow is forecast to ensure you can still travel to work.
+In reality, a common-sense approach is required from both sides.
+For example, if your house is on a hill or side road and access in snowy weather is difficult, it would be reasonable to expect you to park near to the main road when snow is forecast to ensure you can still travel to work.

 If homeworking isn’t an option and an employee cannot make it to work due to snowy weather, an employer can allow employees to take a day off unpaid or to use annual leave.

-If a workplace has to close as a result of the snow, it is normal practice to either pay employees or arrange for them to make the time up.
+If a workplace has to close as a result of the snow, it is normal practice to either pay employees or arranges for them to make the time up.

 Some companies have specific snow day policies outlining the procedure and expectations if snow disrupts business, but this is not strictly required.